-Adrienne Tsikewa, Zuni Pueblo, is currently a PhD student in Linguistics at the University of California, Santa Barbara.
+Adrienne Tsikewa (invited), Zuni Pueblo, is currently a PhD candidate in Linguistics at the University of California, Santa Barbara.
 She is heavily involved with Natives4Linguistics, a collaborative project that promotes Indigenous needs and intellectual tools as ways of doing linguistic science.
 She currently serves as the convener for the newly formed Native4Linguistics Special Interest Group (under the Linguistic Society of America).
 She is also a current member of the CoLang Advisory Circle and co-facilitated the Life in Communities course in 2018.
 She earned an MA in Native American Languages and Linguistics (NAMA) from the University of Arizona in 2013.
 During her time at Arizona, she served as a Graduate Assistant for the American Indian Language Development Institute (AILDI).
 Her research interests include language documentation and description, language reclamation, language maintenance/revitalization, sociocultural and applied linguistics. (invited)

 Qötsahonmana / Sheilah E. Nicholas, Hopi, is faculty in the Language, Reading, and Culture Program, Department of Teaching, Learning and Sociocultural Studies (LRC/TLS) at the University of Arizona.
 In her own words: In my home community of Hopi, in northeastern Arizona, I am Qötsahonmana, White Bear Girl, Qalwungwa, Sunforehead Clan, and from the village of Songoopavi, on Second Mesa.
 In the Western world and academia, I am Sheilah E. Nicholas.